이주배경 청소년 지원재단

 School enrollment Status of North Korean defector youth by School Type Unit: person, %

-Division School Alternative education facility
+Division School Total

 Elementary school Middle school High school Other school *